-3.4.
-Absence from duty because the employee's presence is needed to attend to the serious illness of a member of their immediate family.
+4. Absence from duty because the employee's presence is needed to attend to the serious illness of a member of their immediate family.
 For purposes of this paragraph, immediate family shall mean spouse, registered domestic partner, parent, parent-in-law, step-parent, sibling, child, step-child, grandparent, grandchild, step-grandchild, dependent adult or child for whom the employee is the legal guardian, or as otherwise defined by law.

-For purposes of use of sick leave under this paragraph, employees are entitled to use up to one half of their annual accrued sick leave for the illness/injury of immediate family.
+For purposes of use of sick leave under this paragraph, employees are entitled to use up to one-half (1/2) of their annual accrued sick leave for the illness/injury of immediate family.

 - a.
-Extra help employees may also apply sick leave for themselves or an immediate family member for the preventative care or care of an existing health condition or for specified purposes if the employee is a victim of domestic violence, sexual assault, or stalking. - 4.5.
+Extra help employees may also apply sick leave for themselves or an immediate family member for the preventative care or care of an existing health condition or for specified purposes if the employee is a victim of domestic violence, sexual assault, or stalking. - 5.
 Illness while on paid vacation (this does not apply to Authority provided holidays) shall be charged to sick leave rather than vacation only under the following conditions: - a.
 The employee must notify their supervisor within four (4) calendar days of the beginning of the illness or prior to the end of their vacation, whichever is sooner, to request that their illness on vacation be charged to sick leave. - b.
 The Authority shall be under no obligation to extend the vacation beyond the original scheduled vacation ending date. - c.
-Upon the employee's return to work, the employee must furnish the Authority with a certificate signed by a licensed physician, registered nurse, or recognized health care provider stating the period of sickness. - F. Absence from duty because of personal business not to exceed sixtytwenty (620) working hours during the fiscal year.
-This Section 1.F=.6 does not apply to extra help employees.
-For the term of this MOU (June 23, 2022 June 22, 2023) employees in this unit may be absent from duty because of personal business for an additional forty (40) working hours for a total of sixty (60) working hours.
-These 40 additional working hours to be used for personal business shall sunset on June 22, 2023.
+Upon the employee's return to work, the employee must furnish the Authority with a certificate signed by a licensed physician, registered nurse, or recognized health care provider stating the period of sickness. - F. Absence from duty because of personal business not to exceed sixty (60) working hours during the fiscal year.
+This Section 1.F does not apply to extra help employees. - G. General Provisions - 1.
+In any use of sick leave, an employee's account shall be charged to the nearest quarter (.25) hour. - 2.
+An employee may be required to furnish a certificate issued by a licensed physician or registered nurse or other Authority-approved evidence of illness, injury, or medical or dental office calls when the department has notified the employee in advance of such a requirement or when the employee has been under the care of a physician. - H. Sick Leave Payoff